-We specialize in hauling flatbed freight across the continental United States.
+We specialize in hauling Flatbed and Stepdeck freight across the continental United States.
 We do not deal with HazMat loads but otherwise, if we can put it on our deck, we move it.
 Pipe, Coils, Lumber, OSB, Over-dimensional, oilfield, polypipe, tractors, sky tracks, irrigation systems, if it fits it ships...we’ve hauled it all.
 We have two 48' flatbeds, a low pro 53' step deck and a standard 53' step deck.

 We began small Single truck operation focused on building the strongest customer service possible with our broker and direct shipper base.
 Moving forward we intend to remain focused on delivering that same quality but with added capacity.

-As we move forward we have plans to establush anew terminalbase in or around the Weatherford, Texas area and bringing on more office staff.
+As we move forward we have plans to establish a new terminal base in or around the Weatherford, Texas area and bringing on more office staff.

-S&A Neill Transport LLC is a longstanding member of OOIDA and we support their continuing fight for trucker’s rights.
-We are also members of NASTC and we encourage all owner operators to consider both organizations as they both have some great things to offer.
+Independent Truckers Association (AITA) and we encourage all owner operators to consider these organizations as they all have some great things to offer.
 Moving forward we may consider other affiliations based on what they are doing for the trucking industry.